Trent Dilfer: Regular season

+Playoffs

 Broadcasting

 Dilfer joined the NFL Network as a guest analyst in 2006.
 On September 15, 2007, he appeared on the NFL Network's pregame show.
 He was the NFL Network's color analyst for the 2008 Senior Bowl as well as a studio analyst during the 2008 NFL playoffs.
-On July 14, 2008 Dilfer signed on as an NFL analyst for ESPN.
-In 2010 it was announced that he would join Brad Nessler to call the second game of the network's Monday Night Football doubleheader on September 13 of that year.
+On July 14, 2008, Dilfer signed on as an NFL analyst for ESPN.
+He joined Brad Nessler to call the second game of the network's Monday Night Football doubleheader on September 13 of that year.
 Dilfer also coined the phrase "turned a stinky sandwich into an ice cream cone," which means that a player has turned a potentially negative play into a positive one.
 During his tenure with ESPN Dilfer presented a segment called "Dilfer's Dimes", which featured highlight passes.
 ESPN dismissed Dilfer in a cost-cutting move in April 2017, replacing him with Rex Ryan.

-Dilfer is currently a football analyst for Fox Sports 1, appearing regularly on The Herd with Colin Cowherd.
+Dilfer also was a football analyst for Fox Sports 1, appearing regularly on The Herd with Colin Cowherd.

 Coaching career

 In 2019, Dilfer became head football coach at Lipscomb Academy in Nashville, Tennessee.
 In his first year, the team went 5–5 and got knocked out in the semifinals.

 The next season in 2020, Dilfer went 8–2 and led the Lipscomb Academy Mustangs to the 2020 Division II Class AA State Championship game against CPA (Christ Presbyterian Academy).
 They played the championship game on December 3, 2020, in Cookeville, TN, at Tennessee Tech University.
 The Mustangs lost 35–28.
 In 2021, the Mustangs finished 13–1, including one win by forfeit, and defeated Christ Presbyterian Academy, 27–0, in the Division II Class AA State Championship game.
-In 2022, the Mustangs finished 13-0 and again defeated Christ Presbyterian Academy with a score of 42-0 to win their second straight Division II Class AA State Championship.
+In 2022, the Mustangs finished 13-0 and again defeated Christ Presbyterian Academy with a score of 42–0 to win their second straight Division II Class AA State Championship.

-Dilfer faced controversy when a video was posted to TikTok showing him nudging and shouting at player Beau Dawson, son of Dilfer's former teammate Phil Dawson.
-Dilfer later apologized for unfairly singling out Beau Dawson during what he called a "moment of frustration."

 On November 30, 2022, Dilfer was named the head football coach of the University of Alabama at Birmingham (UAB), his first coaching job of any type at the collegiate level.
+UAB fired Dilfer on October 12, 2025.
+Dilfer's record at the time was 9–21.
+Alex Mortensen succeeded him as interim head coach.